 Sometimes, all you have is a small bulb.
 Before you get to the full flower, you need to work hard at proving that your product vision can be translated into something real.
 Due to the increased importance of user design and smooth customer journeys, more and more tools are emerging.
 Along with methodologies like MoSCoW (Must have, Should have, Could have and Would like), they aim to make your delivery as painless and smooth as possible.

 Actually, this popularity has multiplied the number of web-based apps that are available.
 However, some are slightly dubious in terms of usability.
-We can recommend Proto.io.
-In terms of standalone apps, InVision, Balsamiq, Axure RP, Sketch (for Mac only) and Adobe XD are good options.
+Most are turning to multi-purpose apps, which are used for whiteboarding, designing, and prototyping.
+We can recommend Figma, if you’re looking for a multi-purpose tool which is also excellent at prototyping.
+InVision, Balsamiq, Sketch (for Mac only) and Adobe XD are also good options.
 The rule of thumb when picking prototyping tools is their complexity: you might not need all the features of the world to make your project scream SUCCESS.

 This is a fundamental Product Management exercise.
 While PMs are known for being adaptable, plotting your path brings to light the kind of stakeholder negotiation skills and data-led planning that make Product Management so effective.